-- 2.4.3.1 The PE Examinations are given in disciplines offered by NCEES, except that the Board reserves the right not to examine in certain disciplines offered by NCEES or to examine in specialized disciplines or areas of engineering not offered by NCEES. - 2.4.3.2 Applicants will be permitted to sit for the PE Examination in a discipline different from that of the applicant's education upon the Board's acceptance of evidence of four years of work experience in the discipline of the requested examination. - 2.4.3.3 The Structural PE Examination consists of two components: the Vertical Forces (gravity/other) and Incidental Lateral component, and the Lateral Forces (wind/earthquake) component. - 2.4.3.3.1 A candidate may sit for each component in separate exam administrations but must receive acceptable results on both components within a five-year period. - 2.4.3.3.2 Receiving acceptable results on only one component is not sufficient for licensure in structural engineering or any other engineering discipline. - 2.4.3.3.3 Applicants who have passed both components of the Structural PE Examination, or its equivalent as defined by NCEES, are eligible for licensure as a Professional Structural Engineer. - 2.4.4 To be eligible to sit for the PE Examination, an applicant must: - 2.4.4.1 Submit an application on or before the filing deadline established by the Board; - 2.4.4.1.1 Applicants must submit a separate application for each discipline in which examination is requested. - 2.4.4.2 Provide satisfactory evidence of meeting the education requirement as set forth in these rules; - 2.4.4.3 Provide verification of passing the FE Examination.
-Such verification must be received directly from the jurisdiction in which the examination was taken or from NCEES. - 2.4.4.4 Applications for the PE Examination may be reviewed by the Board.
+- 2.4.3.1 The PE Examinations are given in disciplines offered by NCEES, except that the Board reserves the right not to examine in certain disciplines offered by NCEES or to examine in specialized disciplines or areas of engineering not offered by NCEES. - 2.4.3.2 The Structural PE Examination consists of two components and each component consists of two sections. - 2.4.3.2.1 Receiving acceptable results on only one component or less than four sections is not sufficient for licensure in structural engineering or any other engineering discipline. - 2.4.3.2.2 Applicants who have passed both components of the Structural PE Examination, or its equivalent as defined by NCEES, are eligible for licensure as a Professional Structural Engineer if the applicant meets all other requirements for licensure. - 2.4.4 To be eligible to sit for the PE Examination, an applicant must: - 2.4.4.1 Submit an application; - 2.4.4.1.1 Applicants must submit a separate application for each discipline in which examination is requested. - 2.4.4.2 Provide satisfactory evidence of meeting the education requirement as set forth in these rules;

+- 2.4.4.3 Provide verification of passing the FE Examination.
+Such verification must be received directly from the jurisdiction in which the examination was taken or from NCEES; and - 2.4.4.4 Provide three references indicating the applicant's good reputation and ethical character. - 2.4.4.5 Applications for the PE Examination may be administratively approved by Board staff but are conditional until formally approved by the Board.